k-v09/funding/README.md

 ### Prerequisites
 - Ensure you have Rust installed.
 - Ensure you're prepared to have your mind absolutely blown
+- Please be sure you're using bevy 0.13+ I learned that the hard way

 ### Installation & Running the App
 ```sh